Unbabel/replicant/README.md

 }
 ```

-### API testing (local development)
+### API testing

 ##### Using the javascript driver
 The following API is exposed by the javascript driver in order to perform HTTP calls and logging:
 * `replicant.Log(string)` log messages from the javascript test on the replicant server log.

-* `replicant.NewResponse()` create a new response object to be returned as a result of the test, which should be modified accordingly to reflect the test result.
+* `replicant.NewResult()` create a new response object to be returned as a result of the test, which should be modified accordingly to reflect the test result.
 The response must be returned as a serialized JSON object by calling its bounded method `Response.JSON`, E.g. `return response.JSON()`.

-Response type attributes:
+Result type attributes:
 ```js
 {
 		Data: "",